This guide covers dental crowns, meant for anyone interested in finding out if crowns are right for them.

 Generally speaking, you can expect the cost of a crown in Calgary to range somewhere between $1,200 to $2,000, with some cases going below or above that range.

-Our Calgary office, Glenbrook Dental Centre, follows the ADA Fee Schedule for all procedures, including dental crowns.
+Our Calgary office, Glenbrook Dental Centre, follows the ADA Fee Schedule for dental crowns.

 Each year, the ADA recommends a baseline fee guide for everything from fillings to implants.
 In addition to making it easier for dentists to know how to charge, it helps patients guard against being over-charged.

-At Glenbrook Dental, we completely follow the Fee Schedule for all our procedures.
-Meaning, even if from year to year the ADA recommends lowering the cost for a procedure, we follow that guideline and lower our costs.
+Even if from year to year the ADA recommends lowering the cost for crowns, we follow that guideline and lower our costs.

 Request an Appointment